 According to Consumer Reports, the Woom Kids Helmet failed a rear impact absorption test.
 This means that the helmets may not adequately protect the head from a skull fracture in the event a child falls and hits the back of his or her head.
 Woom reportedly stopped sales of all its bicycle helmets in the U.S. and Canada as soon as a Consumer Reports shared its findings.

 Consumer Reports has said, however, that wearing a helmet is necessary whenever you ride a bike.
 If you own one of these helmets, experts say it’s a good idea to replace it as soon as possible.
 Use these helmets only if you don’t yet have access to another helmet and need to ride your bicycle.
 Consumer Reports’ product safety experts say using one of these helmets in spite of its poor performance is still better than riding without a helmet.

 Product Liability Issues

-If you or a loved one has been injured as the result of a defective bicycle helmet or any other product, it is important to understand that you do have legal rights.
-Injured victims of defective products can seek compensation for damages such as medical expenses, lost income, hospitalization, cost of rehabilitation, permanent injuries, disabilities and past and future pain and suffering.
+If you or a loved one has been injured due to a defective bicycle helmet or any other product, it is important to understand that you have legal rights.
+Injured victims of defective products can seek compensation for medical expenses, lost income, hospitalization, cost of rehabilitation, permanent injuries, disabilities and past and future pain and suffering.
 An experienced product defect lawyer can help injured victims and their families better understand their legal rights and options.